esimonetti/sugar-module-packager/README.md

 /releases/
 ```

+## How to package an installable  module
-Once your package's code is ready to be delivered, to run the packager execute: `./vendor/bin/package <version number>` ie: `./vendor/bin/package 1.6`
+Once the package's code is ready to be installed, to run the packager execute: `./vendor/bin/package <version number>` ie: `./vendor/bin/package 1.6`

 ## Example
-A simple code example on how to leverage this library can be found here: https://github.com/esimonetti/SugarModulePackagerSample
+A simple code example on how to leverage this library can be found on: https://github.com/esimonetti/SugarModulePackagerSample

-### Explanation notes
+## Details
 * The `src` directory contains the code that should be copied into the Sugar instance according to their relative path within `src`
     * There are a couple of exceptions: `LICENSE` and `README.txt` files will not be copied into the instance, just into the installable package
 * `configuration` directory